 Why the reform is needed

-The Philippines currently imposes the highest CIT rate in the ASEAN region, which is a burden to MSMEs who are dealing with the effects of COVID-19.
-This hinders local businesses from expanding and growing.
-It also ultimately hampers the country’s ability to compete with other countries with a lower CIT rate.
+The Philippines currently imposes the highest CIT rate in the ASEAN region, which is a burden to micro, small, and medium enterprises (MSMEs) that are dealing with the effects of COVID-19.
+Even before the pandemic, the 30 percent CIT rate hindered local businesses from expanding, growing, and competing with their regional counterparts.

-The larger reduction also brings the country closer to the ASEAN CIT rate average of 23% and will boost cost competitiveness in doing business.
-A lower CIT rate, combined with the country’s strong demographic and financial fundamentals, will make strengthen the country’s case for more and better investments.
+The larger reduction will also bring the country’s CIT rate closer to the ASEAN average of almost 22 percent and will boost cost competitiveness in doing business.
+A lower CIT rate, combined with the country’s strong demographic and financial fundamentals, will strengthen the country’s case for more and better investments.

-In 2017 alone, the Filipino people granted PHP 441 billion (or 2.8% of GDP) in tax incentives to only 3,150 companies, including those on the elite list of Top 1,000 corporations.
-These companies pay an effective discounted corporate income tax rate of 6 to 13%.
+In 2017 alone, the Filipino people granted PHP 441 billion (or 2.8 percent of GDP) in tax incentives to only 3,150 companies, including those on the elite list of Top 1,000 corporations.
+This is just a fifth below the annual budget of the Department of Education (DepEd) and roughly four times larger than that of the Department of Health (DOH) in the same year.

 PHP 441 billion of foregone revenues in 2017 could have funded…

-CREATE seeks to promote a fair and accountable tax incentives system to make sure that every peso granted as a tax incentive yields a net positive benefit to society and that the industries and locations that deserve help are truly supported.
+CREATE seeks to promote a fair and accountable tax incentives system to make sure that every peso granted as a tax incentive yields a net positive benefit to society.

 Under Package 2, incentives will be: